In this lesson we will learn how temperature changes affect the volume of solids, liquids and gases.

 - Changes in the rate of particle movement result in changes in the volume occupied by that substance.

-Heat energy causes particles to move more, resulting in expansion of a substance.
+An increase in heat energy causes particles to move more, resulting in the expansion of matter.

 Expansion and Contraction